cjacker/opensource-toolchain-msp430/README.md

 SDK for TI MSP430 acctually is a set of headers and linker scripts for various MSP430 models, we already install it with GCC toolchain.

-Let's have a try, old fashioned way， let's blink a LED on board, here I use fr6989 launchpad as example, please read the circuit diagram of your board to find the IO pin you should manupulate to turn on or toggle a LED, fr6989 have two LED on board, the codes below turn on one and blink one.
+Let's blink a LED on board, here I use fr6989 launchpad as example, please read the circuit diagram of your board to find the IO pin you should manupulate to turn on or toggle a LED, fr6989 have two LED on board, the codes below turn on one and blink another one.

 ```
 // blink.c